confluentinc/mongodb-cflt-gcp-genai-quickstart/README.md

 Kindly check if this is a key propagation issue and if the enough time has passed after creation.
 Check if all permissions, ACLs, etc are correctly set.
 If everything looks in place then most probably the revoked API values were cached in the credentials section of the terraform resource confluent_kafka_topic.
 A `terraform apply -refresh=false` under `/infrastructure` directory should correct the issue.

+### Do I need to provide credit card information when I create an account at Google Cloud Platform and Confluent Cloud?
+Yes, please provide your credit card information if you do not already have an account at GCP or Confluent Cloud and need to create one for this quickstart.

 ## Next Steps - Improving the Results